Robert Inventor (click here for home page)

 Freeware / Shareware status:

-If you want to use your chord progressions with the fractal tunes, you will want the Play level, which also unlocks the Midi Save level.
+You may also want to use your chord progressions to make new fractal tunes.
+If so, you will want the Play level, which also unlocks the Midi Save level.

 To continue reading about Tune Smithy, go on to: